-NOTE: FW Exam Application and documentation for disability accommodations if you are taking the FW Exam should be sent to Lori Hunley at Lori.hunley@uky.edu.
+NOTE: FW Exam Application and documentation for disability accommodations if you are taking the FW Exam should be sent to Andrea Hampton Hall at aha440@uky.edu.
 Final Exam Program Application, Disability accommodation should go to Denise Stewart (denise.stewart@uky.edu).
-Additionally, confirmation (i.e., a confirmation email from CRC or NCE Exam indicating you are signed up to take or have taken either the CRC, or NCE) for the CRC or NCE exam should be sent to Denise Stewart (denise.stewart@uky.edu).
-ALL necessary paperwork for FW and Program Final Exam, including program application, disability accommodations, and the CRC/NCE confirmation email is due on September 27, 2024 for the fall semester 2024, and March 7, 2025 for Spring and Summer Semesters.
-To take the NCE, you must be a well-advanced graduate student (75% of course work completed) in a counseling program that has been accredited by the CACREP or housed within a regionally accredited institution.
+Additionally, confirmation (i.e., a confirmation email from CRC or NCE/NCMHCE/CPCE Exam indicating you are signed up to take or have taken either the CRC, or NCE/NCMHCE/CPCE) for the CRC or NCE/NCMHCE/CPCE exam should be sent to Denise Stewart (denise.stewart@uky.edu).
+ALL necessary paperwork for FW and Program Final Exam, including program application, disability accommodations, and the CRC/NCE/NCMHCE/CPCE confirmation email is due on September 27, 2024 for the fall semester 2024, and March 7, 2025 for Spring 2025 and Summer 2025 Semesters.
+To take the NCE/NCMHCE/CPCE, you must be a well-advanced graduate student (75% of course work completed) in a counseling program that has been accredited by the CACREP or housed within a regionally accredited institution.
 Thus, we would like to encourage all CRC and CMHC students who would like to take either of these two external program exams as an option for the Internal Program Final Exam, to sign-up at the beginning of the semester they intend to graduate.
 You do not have to take the internal program final exam if you are scheduled to take either the CRC or the NCE exam.
 NOT SUBMITTING A CONFIRMATION EMAIL TO TAKE THE CRC OR NCE BY THE DEADLINE MEANS YOU WILL BE TAKING THE PROGRAM FINAL EXAM BY DEFAULT.